-I am a Lecturer in Politics/International Politics at the Department of Politics, the University of Sheffield in the UK.
+I am a Lecturer (Assistant Professor) in Politics/International Politics at the Department of Politics, the University of Sheffield in the UK.
 Prior to taking up this tenure-track position, I was a SSHRC Postdoctoral Fellow at Yale University, affiliated with the Program on Order, Conflict, and Violence at the Whitney and Betty MacMillan Center for International and Area Studies.
 I hold a Ph.D. in Political Science from the University of British Columbia.

 My main research area is internal dynamics of armed conflict.
 My fieldwork-intensive doctoral dissertation, Mobilization in Civil War: Latent Norms, Social Relations, and Inter-Group Violence in Abkhazia, examines violent mobilization across the pre-, civil war, and post-war stages in the Georgian-Abkhaz conflict and advances a normative and socially-embedded explanation of high-risk action.